5 Tips for Better Surveys That Yield Results

 Any multiple choice question should give respondents an “other” answer option.
 This curbs the respondent from picking a random choice if none fit (and skewing data), and when they see “other,” they know they’ve got the option of providing their own answer.

-5. Proving the ROI of Gleaning Insights Through Software Evaluation Surveys
+5. Proving the ROI of Gleaning Insights Through Surveys for Software Requirements Gathering

 Surveying end-users and using their feedback in your evaluation process will improve your time to adoption during implementation and beyond.
 Take some time to craft a survey that gives you actionable insights to use during your evaluation.
 Then, use that data to go back post-implementation to verify the problem you set out to solve was indeed, solved.